-Candy stores definitely bring out the kid in every shopper.
+Candy shops bring out the kid in every shopper.
 Their cheery interior adorned with colorful gummy candies, bubble gum, and milk chocolate makes you feel like you are walking straight into heaven.
-Now, if you have sudden cravings and you’re looking for specific favorites, online shopping would be the best option.
-It’s not only convenient but you can also have more time to explore other sweets and stores in the comfort of your abode.
+Now, if you have a sweet tooth and you’re looking for specific favorites, online candy stores would be the best option.
+They are not only convenient, but you will also have more time to explore other sweets and stores in the comfort of your abode.

-1. Bulk Candy Store: Old-fashioned gumballs, jelly beans, and modern chocolate treats are in the lineup here.
-They feature unusual items as well, like chocolate-covered everything and even cookie sticks.
+1. Bulk Candy Store: Old-fashioned gumballs, jelly beans, and modern chocolate treats are in the lineup at this sweet shop.
+They also feature unusual items like chocolate-covered everything and even cookie sticks.

-2. It’s Sugar: The worldwide chain’s online store is impressive, with gummies, chocolate, the normal and not so normal confections.
-Some are in “giant” size like 1-pound patties of peppermint chocolate.
-A dream for those with oddball tastes.
+2. It’s Sugar: The worldwide chain’s online store is impressive, with all types of chocolate, gummies, and normal and not-so-normal confections.
+Some are in “giant” size, like their 1-pound patties of peppermint chocolate- a dream for those with oddball tastes.

-3. Phillips Candy House: Phillips is one of the oldest among online candy stores that still has a brick-and-mortar presence.
+3. Phillips Candy House: Phillips is one of the oldest online candy stores that still have a brick-and-mortar presence.
 Being in business since 1925, this company is the oldest seller of chocolate in Boston.
-It was founded in 1930 and specializes in handmade chocolate treats that have been on the menu for a long time.
+It specializes in handmade chocolate treats that have been on the menu for a long time.
 All of their candy is made in small batches with fresh ingredients.

-5. Jagielky’s Homemade Candy: Since 1975, this innovative store makes its own candy in what it calls the Jersey Shore style.
-There are lots of marshmallow-based items on the menu as well as other unusual items.
+5. Jagielky’s Homemade Candy: Since 1975, this innovative store makes its own candy in its self-proclaimed Jersey Shore style.
+There are lots of marshmallow-based items on the menu, as well as other unusual items.

-6. Harbor Candy Shop: A Maine tradition and known worldwide for its truffles, fudge, chocolate, brittles, and a full line of vegan candy as well make this store a must-view for candy lovers.
-In business since 1961, making it a favorite candy store for locals and visitors.
+6. Harbor Candy Shop: A Maine tradition known worldwide for its truffles, fudge, chocolate, brittles, and a full line of vegan candy, make this store a must-view for candy lovers.
+It has been in business since 1961, making it a favorite candy store for locals and visitors.

 7. Richardson’s Candy Kitchen: The owners do it all themselves every day.
 The store sells caramels, fudge, truffles, cordials, and hundreds of other handmade delicacies.

-8. Windy City Sweets: Everything is made by hand each day at this famous Chicago-based store that has some of the world’s most famous pretzels, chocolate-covered of course, and other unique treats.
+8. Windy City Sweets: Everything is made by hand each day at this famous Chicago-based store.
+Windy City Sweets has some of the world’s most famous chocolate-covered pretzels and various other unique treats.

 9. Chutter’s: A New Hampshire favorite and now available online, Chutter’s sells it all, from caramels to chocolates to gummies and almost any sweet treat that your heart can think of.

 10. Papabubble: Candy is art at this New York-based, Spain-inspired candy specialty shop.
-The workers make all sorts of shapes out of candy in dozens of flavors.
-Not the typical candy store, but a one-of-a-kind place for those who appreciate the novelty.
+The workers make all sorts of shapes out of candy in dozens of different flavors.
+Not the typical candy store but a one-of-a-kind place for those who appreciate the novelty.

-11. Carousel: Selling the world’s best saltwater taffy since 1970, in unusual and standard flavors.
+11. Carousel: Selling the world’s best saltwater taffy since 1970 in both unusual and standard flavors.

-12. The Candy Store: San Francisco-based Candy Store sells artsy, delicious candy and unusual specialty items.
+12. The Candy Store: This San Francisco-based candy store sells artsy, delicious candy and unusual specialty items.